The cycle of knowledge management - 4 key steps

 And here's the cool part: setting up a good search system in the knowledge hub.
 This way, employees can find what they need super quickly.
 When knowledge is structured logically, it makes it easier for everyone to share and work together.

-Step 3: Sharing and transferring knowledge
+Step 3: Sharing knowledge

 Sharing and passing on knowledge is the core of the knowledge management cycle.
 This step is about making a culture where everyone in the organization shares what they know and works together.
 Ways to do this include team meetings, training sessions, and using platforms where people can collaborate.